 Egg Donor Solutions (EDS) was one of the agencies recommended by her physician.
 “The transparency with EDS is very good,” Avni says.
 “They let us know what was going on with the donor at every step, what medications she was taking, etc. Our journey was long because of Covid, but EDS made our path very smooth.”

 Avni shares how the donor she and her husband chose initially stood out to them because of her resemblance to their daughter.
 “When we were browsing the profiles, the first thing that clicked for us about our donor’s profile is how much her baby pictures looked like our daughter when she was a baby,” Avni says.
 “They have very similar features, and that helped us feel connected to her.”

 They were also drawn to the donor’s tight-knit relationship with her family, something that was evident in her photos and her answers to the profile questions.
 Being part of the Indian culture, close family ties are important to Avni and her husband.

 “Even though it’s becoming more common, divorce is still considered a ‘no no’ in the Indian culture,” she explains.
 “We wanted someone who is a family person.
 We could tell from her photos that her family is very intact.
 Her parents and grandparents are still together.
 We could tell she is very connected to her family, especially her mom and sister.”

-Avni also shares how her donor went above and beyond to help them create their family after the first attempt at the egg retrieval did not go as planned.
-“The number of eggs were good, but they were not mature enough,” Avni explains.
-“Our doctor said he could increase the dosage of her medication and have her come back in two days, if she was willing.”
+Avni also shares how her donor went above and beyond to help them create their family after the first attempt at egg retrieval did not go as planned.
+“The number of eggs was good, but they were not mature enough,” Avni explains.
+“Our doctor said he could increase the dosage of her medication and have her come back in two days if she was willing.”

 Even though the donor’s legal obligation was over, she chose to stay in town the extra two days and go back for the retrieval, which was successful the second time.
 Avni wrote a letter to her donor to thank her, and she and her husband also sent gifts.